schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 /Users/schooloffp/.stack/templates/new-template.hsfiles:    3.72 KiB downloaded...
 ```

-The above command will create a directory named `firstproject` with contains the `Stack` project.
+The above command will create a directory named `firstproject` with contains the `stack`project.

 > The above command creates a project based on a default template which disctates the default files and configuration that will be created.
-It should be noted that it is possible to pass an extra option together with `new` that specifies the template that `Stack` should use to create a new project.
-When the template option is left out, `Stack` uses the `new-template` template by default.
+It should be noted that it is possible to pass an extra option together with `new` that specifies the template that `stack`should use to create a new project.
+When the template option is left out, `stack`uses the `new-template` template by default.
 Hence `stack new firstproject` is same as running `stack new firstproject new-template`.
 Run `stack templates` to see the available templates.

 The state of the directory after running `stack new firstproject` can be seen: